 APA (American Psychological Association) Citation Style

 The article, "APA Changes in the New Seventh Edition" gives deep insight and instruction on the variety of changes to the APA rules with the seventh edition.
-It outlines each change with an explanation of how the seventh edition requires it to be formated.
-The article offers writers a step by step guide on how to adapt to the new APA edition.
+It outlines each change with an explanation of how the seventh edition requires it to be formatted.
+The article offers writers a step-by-step guide on how to adapt to the new APA edition.
 It serves as an excellent resource.

 The page "What's New in the 7th Edition?" overviews the new changes in the American Psychological Association citation style's seventh edition.
-The page covers the bias-free guidelines, the simplification in the in-text citations, as well as the new style of referenceing.
-This page aims to help students adapt to the new edition and simplify these new changes in a one-stop-shop for the students reference.
+The page covers the bias-free guidelines, the simplification in the in-text citations, as well as the new style of referencing.
+This page aims to help students adapt to the new edition and simplify these new changes in a one-stop-shop for the student's reference.

 APA Style Central is the official and ultimate resource on APA Style.
 Style Central's goal is to help you think and write like a seasoned professional.
 Consult the digital library of APA Style quick guides and tutorials to refine your writing.
 Learn how to plan sound research with the research tools, and build a reference library with customized APA Style reference templates.
 Translate your research into concise, powerful articles that are formatted for style.
 When your work is ready, use the browse and search features to identify the best journals for publication.

-The APA web site provides a helpful FAQ page with an hyperlinked table of contents that you can search for answers to some of the most common questions regarding APA style.
+The APA website provides a helpful FAQ page with a hyperlinked table of contents that you can search for answers to some of the most common questions regarding APA style.

 The APA maintains a blog that is a good source for answers to questions you cannot find elsewhere as it addresses current and tricky topics..

 The APA provides useful guides to help writers in many aspects of this style of writing.
 They can be found here.